-Welcome back for another edition of “Don’t Be Lazy!”, your dose of tough love when it comes to your photography career…
+Welcome back for another edition of Richard Photo Lab’s “Don’t Be Lazy!”
+Your dose of tough love when it comes to your film photography career…

-It’s tax time!
-That’s right, your taxes are due on April 18th, just over a month away.
-Tax season can be tough, especially for small businesses—you’ve taken on a big financial responsibility by becoming a business owner.
-So, we thought it was time to get real about paying taxes as a professional photographer.
+You’ve taken on a big financial responsibility by becoming a business owner.
+So, we thought it was time to chat about getting real and paying taxes as a professional photographer.

 Here’s the harsh truth: not paying your taxes is some lazy, rookie bull$#!%.

 News flash: it’s ILLEGAL not to pay your taxes.
 And while some folks might be able to slip under the radar for a bit, it’s only a matter of time before the consequences come.
 Especially in volatile political climates.
 Sound familiar?